ory/hydra-client-java/java/docs/PreviousConsentSession.md

 # PreviousConsentSession

-PreviousConsentSession PreviousConsentSession PreviousConsentSession PreviousConsentSession PreviousConsentSession The response used to return used consent requests same as HandledLoginRequest, just with consent_request exposed as json
+PreviousConsentSession PreviousConsentSession PreviousConsentSession PreviousConsentSession PreviousConsentSession PreviousConsentSession The response used to return used consent requests same as HandledLoginRequest, just with consent_request exposed as json
 ## Properties

 Name | Type | Description | Notes